 - Federal Communications Commission (FCC) regulation of facilities siting, signal interference, construction, marking and lighting, radio frequency emissions, tower registration, pole attachment, and local zoning.

 - Federal Aviation Administration (FAA) rules on hazards to air navigation and clearance procedures.

 - Digital facility construction and related new tower construction issues.

-- Occupational Safety & Health Administration (OSHA) standards, environmental impact, wildlife protection, cultural and historic preservation, native tribe consultation and the Nationwide Programmatic Agreements for the Collocation of Wireless Antennas among the FCC, the Advisory Counsel on Historic Preservation (ACHP) and the National Conference of State Historic Preservation Officers (NCSHPO).
+- Occupational Safety & Health Administration (OSHA) standards, environmental impact, wildlife protection, cultural and historic preservation, native tribe consultation, and the Nationwide Programmatic Agreements for the Collocation of Wireless Antennas among the FCC, the Advisory Council on Historic Preservation (ACHP), and the National Conference of State Historic Preservation Officers (NCSHPO).

 We work closely with clients to find solutions to the government-unique contract novation (or government consent to assignment) process, which takes place after the closing of the transaction.
 We take particular care to ensure that the purchaser is legally entitled to receive the full benefit of all government contracts included in the transaction during the period between closing and completion of the novation process.
 Drawing on the strengths of our Government Contracts Practice, Corporate attorneys have represented clients in transactions presenting significant government contracting issues including: